Olivia Eshe Holt Words Media Contact

 Olivia Eshe Holt (b.
-1998) is a visual artist from Detroit, Michigan.
+1998) is a visual artist and designer from Detroit, Michigan.
 Her artistry spans from traditional handcrafting to experimental techniques in ceramics, art furniture, and mixed media sculpture.
 She earned her BFA in Product Design with a minor in Craft & Material Studies from the College for Creative Studies.

 Earthern Cement Scuplture.
 2025